patrickbucher/daily-haskell/diary.md

 During the day, I had the odd 5 minutes now and then to implement the Minimax algorithm, and it now seems to work fine.
 The human player can also pick the opponent's level from 1 to 9, corresponding to the levels the AI player computes for the tree.

+In the evening, I optimized the output by displaying the coordinates on both sides of the grid, i.e. left and right; top and bottom.
+I also changed the `bestMove` function to a `bestMoves` (plural) function, which returns equally strong moves as a list, from which the AI player then picks a random move.
+This makes the initial phase a bit more interesting.

+So I'm quite happy with the game now.
+Tomorrow, I first read about alpha-beta pruning, then try to optimize the game.

 # Day 35 (Th, 2025-09-11)

 Yesterday late in the evening, I played another round, and figured out a flaw in the logic to skip the turn for a player that is unable to move: I only use the respective other input function (random move, prompt move), but don't switch the player.
 So I have to re-consider this logic.
 Fortunately, I saved yesterday's board as a text file, now I can re-produce the test data.
 (It would be a good exercise to read such a board in from a file for better debugging.)
 Before falling asleep, I also thought about the data structure for the game tree, which I just wrote down today.